-Everyone who has completed the program and applied our feedback has been able to land interviews consistently and secure high-paying offers or freelance opportunities.
+All of our graduates who have completed the program and applied our feedback have been able to land interviews consistently and secure high-paying full-time job offers or freelance opportunities.
 You can see all of the bootcamp graduates and their portfolio websites on the bootcamp showcase.

-The bootcamp is unique due to its emphasis on practice and feedback.
-Rather than having you sit through hours of passive lectures or webinars, we give you bite-sized, practical videos that help you create real-world instructional design and eLearning projects.
+Rather than having you sit through hours of passive lectures or webinars, the bootcamp includes bite-sized videos that help you create real-world instructional design and eLearning projects.
 We get you building real deliverables as soon as possible.

-Once you have a draft of your deliverable ready, you get in-depth, critical feedback from experienced, successful instructional designers.
+Once you have a draft of a deliverable ready, you get in-depth, critical feedback from experienced, successful instructional designers.

 We don't stop at "good job" or "nice work."
 We give feedback down to every last detail, and we ensure that your work is high-quality, professional, and showcase-ready.
 You can expect to receive 30+ rounds of feedback like this across 10+ bootcamp deliverables.

-The benefit of this is that the actionable feedback from experienced instructional designers will help you build your skills much more rapidly than if you were sitting through a lecture, working through a self-paced course, or relying on feedback from your network.
+The benefit of this is that the actionable feedback from experienced instructional designers will help you build your skills quicker than if you were sitting through a lecture, working through a self-paced course, or relying on feedback from your network.

 The bootcamp is also unique because it focuses so heavily on building an effective portfolio to show off your skills, and then driving traffic to your portfolio to secure job offers and freelance opportunities.

-In summary: we help you get hands-on experience with real-world instructional design projects, we give you personalized feedback to quickly improve the quality of your work, and we help you present your skills via a stand-out portfolio so that you can secure better opportunities.
+In summary: we help you get hands-on experience with real-world instructional design projects, we give you personalized feedback to quickly improve the quality of your work, and then we help you present your skills via a stand-out portfolio so that you can secure better opportunities.

 The bootcamp is a big investment, priced at $7,400 USD for lifetime access to the program.
 This price reflects the level of personalized feedback and support that you will receive once you join the program.